fatraphael95/fatraphael95/README.md

 <p align="center">
   <samp>
-I am Raphael Chen, a recent chemical engineering postgraduate 👨🏻‍🎓 from <a href="https://www.ed.ac.uk">University of Edinburgh</a> who is passionate about building things, increasing productivity, and investing in real solutions to real problems to make the world a better place.
+I am Raphael Chen, a curious individual who is passionate about building things, increasing productivity, and investing in real solutions to real problems to make the world a better place.
 I am also interested to understand how COVID-19 has been disrupting different industries and creating an impact on the global workforce along with the new types of jobs surfacing for the future. 🔮
   </samp>
 </p>